shi-gg/witchsky.app/README.md

 ## Improvements on Bluesky

-- Better name (still love you tho bsky!)
+- Funner name (still love you tho bsky!)
-- Nicer colors (based on ...)
+- Nicer colors (based on coffee...)
+- We call them skeets (might break for non-English users)
 - Ignores `!no-unauthenticated` labels
 - Share links to bitchsky.app or bsky.app